 Our offices have been performing root canals (Endodontics), removal of the nerve from tooth, through Root Canal Treatment for over 40 years.
 Our goal is always to make Root Canal Treatment a quick and painless procedure.
-Performing treatment on a root canal allows us to decontaminate the pulp caused by bacterial presence inside of the tooth, relieving pain and allowing the tooth to be resealed and restored to working function.
+Performing treatment on an infected tooth allows us to decontaminate the pulp caused by bacterial presence inside of the tooth structure, relieving pain and allowing the tooth to be resealed and restored to working function.

 Advantages of Root Canal Treatment